In order to better service our customers we are relocating our

 Minor Inconsistencies

 The H&A Viewer is not a scientific tool and should not be used to try to analyze the beauty of the diamond.
-Minor inconsistencies such as slightly pronounced grooves in the Hearts or the presence or absence of flares on the arrows has no bearing on the visual beauty of the diamond.
+Minor inconsistencies such as slightly pronounced grooves in the Hearts or the presence or absence of flares on the arrows have no bearing on the visual beauty of the diamond.
 These inconsistencies are often due to the particular setup used in photography.
 In viewing the Hearts it is important to look at the overall consistency of size and shape of the Hearts.
 Good Arrows are properly aligned with the arrowhead centered on the shaft.

 Perfect hearts and Arrows